£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 Travel Vaccinations from Glasgow Medical Rooms

+Travel vaccinations are an essential part of holiday and travel planning, particularly if your journey takes you to an exotic destination.
 It is important to ensure that you are vaccinated within the correct time period before you travel and to check with the relevant embassy what vaccinations are required for your destination/activity.
 Glasgow Medical Rooms, runs a Travel Vaccine Clinic can also advise you and provide your vaccination schedule as required.

 We have a downloadable pre-travel vaccination clinic record form here to help you work out your requirements.